lem0nez/homie-home/README.md

 server_address: 0.0.0.0
 # Port which used to bind the server
 server_port: 80
-# Log filtering.
-Can be: DEBUG, INFO, WARN, ERROR or another value
+# Log level filter.
+Can be one of: OFF, ERROR, WARN, INFO, DEBUG or TRACE
-log_filter: INFO
+log_level: INFO
 # Directory where to store user preferences and database.
 data_dir: /var/lib/rpi-server
 # If string is specified, requests to the server will require